Abhiek187/abhiek187.github.io/CONTRIBUTING.md

 Since this project is mainly reflective of myself, major changes to the site will not be accepted.
 However, if you have an idea to improve a certain functionality or improve the overall style of the site, feel free to submit a pull request.
+Changes should be made off the main branch and use prefixes like wip/, bug/, feat/, or junk/.